ruthussanketh/Code_Brewers2020/docs/a_star.md

 Introduction
 ------------
 A* is an algorithm used to approximate the shortest path in real-life situations, like in maps and games where there can be many hindrances or obstacles.
 We consider a 2D Grid having several obstacles and we start from a source cell to reach towards a goal cell.
-At each step, it picks the node with the least value-‘f’, and processes that node.
+At each step, it picks the node with the least value - f, and processes that node.

 ````
  f(n)  = g(n)  +  h(n)